 The Motheo Copper Project is an open-pit mine being developed in Western Botswana by Sandfire Resources, a mining and exploration company based in Australia.

-The project mainly involves the development of the T3 deposit located in the Kalahari Copper Belt.
-Completed in December 2020, the definitive feasibility study (DFS) for the project confirmed the potential to develop an open-pit mine with an estimated life of mine (LoM) of 12.5 years.
+The project mainly involves the development of the T3 deposit in the Kalahari Copper Belt and the potential development of the A4 deposit.
+Completed in December 2020, the definitive feasibility study (DFS) for the project confirmed the potential to develop an open-pit mine.

-The development cost of the Motheo copper project is estimated at $259m.
-Sandfire received a mining licence for the project from the Government of Botswana in July 2021, paving the way for full-scale construction.
+Sandfire received a mining licence for the project from the Botswana Government in July 2021, enabling full-scale construction.
 The mine is expected to generate approximately 1,000 jobs during the construction phase and 600 full-time jobs during the production phase.

-The first copper from the mine is expected in the first quarter (Q1) of 2023.
+The first copper concentrate from the project was successfully produced in May 2023.

 Motheo copper project location and geology

 The open-pit mine is located within prospecting licence (PL) 190/2008, approximately 80km north-east of Ghanzi in western Botswana.

 Located in the Ghanzi-Chobe belt, the main T3 deposit is a sediment-hosted copper and silver deposit comprising the basal volcanic lithofacies of the Kgwebe Formation, overlain by siliciclastic sedimentary lithofacies of Ghanzi Group.